wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/abraham.md

 [^lay]: Excerpt from Raël (1973): The Book Which Tells The Truth, republished in Intelligent Design: Message from the Designers (2005), p.
 25. Read the excerpt [here](https://wheelofheaven.github.io/rael-one-the-book-which-tells-the-truth/2_the_truth.html#the-sacrifice-of-abraham).
 The Bible passage quoted therein is based on the Restored Name King James Bible (RNKJV) translation.

+## Legacy

+Abraham is a pivotal figure in the Adamite struggle, particularly known for his role in the aftermath of the cataclysm that wiped out Sodom and Gomorrah.
+As a leader of the Adamite community, he played a significant part in fostering a renewed relationship with the Elohim creators, a relationship strained by the sequence of catastrophic events and the societal upheaval they caused.

+In a key episode known as the Sacrifice of Abraham, the creators tested Abraham's loyalty and his community's sentiments towards them.
+This event is portrayed as a testament of faith, with Abraham willing to sacrifice his son in response to a perceived command from the creators.
+The test was not to examine Abraham's obedience, but rather to assess the strength of the positive feelings and the quality of the relationship the Adamites had towards their creators.

+In a symbolic gesture, the creators intervened just as Abraham was about to carry out the sacrifice, thereby indicating the completion of the test and signifying their satisfaction with the outcome.
+This event confirmed the Adamites' loyalty to their creators, marking a critical turning point in the relationship between the creators and their synthetic progeny.

+Abraham's unwavering loyalty and his subsequent actions laid the groundwork for a renewed relationship between the Adamites and the Elohim.

 ## Our take

 One of the main aspects of the [Wheel of Heaven exegesis]({{< relref "wiki/encyclopedia/wheel-of-heaven.md" >}}) is that the whole timeline of the events described in the Biblical scriptures and subsequently in the [Raëlian revelations]({{< relref "wiki/encyclopedia/raelism.md" >}}) happen within one [precessional cycle of 25'920 years]({{< relref "wiki/encyclopedia/great-year.md" >}}).
 Considering this, the events during Abraham's lifetime are presumed to have occured during the Age of Taurus, a period of time that falls between 4'530 to 2'370 BCE.